JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 fontsize(160)
 fontface("Bodoni-Poster")
 textpath("†", O, halign=:center, valign=:middle)
-dagger = makepath()
+dagger = storepath()
 ```

-creates a Path of the current path (which describe the dagger symbol) and stores it in `dagger`, which now contains:
+stores the instructions to buld the current path (which describe the dagger symbol) in `dagger`.

+The `dagger` is a Luxor Path type, and contains:

 ```
 PathMove(Point(2.0, 90.5625)),